 You could even experiment with other whole grain bases.
 Quinoa would work well and cook up quickly.
 If you're not gluten-free, farro would also be delicious.

 To top off the lime cilantro rice, we have creamy homemade spicy black beans.
-We boosted their beany flavor with some spice and umami.
+We boosted their flavor with some spice and umami.

 - Cumin is the classic Mexican spice these vegan burrito bowls need.

 - Smoked paprika gives just the right amount of smokey flavor with heat.
-It’s a delicous secret ingredient to add smokiness to food without getting near the grill.
+It's a delicious secret ingredient to add smokiness to food without getting near the grill.

 - The rest of the heat in our spicy black beans comes from chili powder.
 Again, if you want really potent chili powder, go for the high-quality stuff.
 And don't buy too much at once.
 Spices lose their flavor over time, so it's best to buy smaller quantities that you'll lose before they die.

 Not into black beans?
 You can easily substitute pinto beans.
 Or for a really protein-packed vegan dinner, try crumbled tofu.
 Season the with the same spices and sauté them for crispy vegan sofritas.

 Now that you've covered your whole grain and protein bases, it's time to mix and top your vegan burrito bowl.
 Again, bowl toppings are totally up to you.

-My personal favorites are homemade guacamole, salsa, pickled jalapeños, shredded vegan cheese (we used this one) and a squeeze of lime juice.
+My personal favorites are homemade guacamole, salsa, pickled jalapeños, shredded vegan cheese and a squeeze of lime juice.